 My homemade methods are much cheaper than using a shop-bought laundry sanitizer such as Dettol or Lysol.
-I found some very cheap steralizing tablets in the baby aisle at Tesco that work just as well as Milton so it doesn’t cost me very much at all to keep my laundry sanitary.
+I found some very cheap sterilizing tablets in the baby aisle at Tesco that work just as well as Milton, so it doesn’t cost me very much at all to keep my laundry sanitary.

-As I say I wash everything cold and that includes my microfibre cloths.
-For those, I use a very small amount of washing detergent along with a Milton steralizing tablet (or the Tesco version).
+As I say, I wash everything cold and that includes my microfibre cloths.
+For those, I use a very small amount of washing detergent along with a Milton sterilizing tablet (or the Tesco version).

 In summary, this is what I do to sanitize my laundry: